php-fig/fig-standards/proposed/http-message.md

      * rootless (not starting with a slash).
 Implementations MUST support all
      * three syntaxes.
      *
-     * Users can provide the path both in encoded as well as decoded form.
+     * Users can provide both encoded and decoded path characters.
      * Implementations ensure the correct encoding as outlined in getPath().
      *
      * @param string $path The path to use with the new instance.